subhangmall/autobell-nvproject/readme.md

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
 This program uses a pretrained ssd-mobilenet-v2 and detectNet.
+This program depends on mpv, jetson.inference, jetson.utils, and os (python library).
 The code works by asking the algorithm what it sees in the image, sorting through them using a loop, and if it detects a person/bike, adding one to the personNumberInFront[0] variable.
-The next part of this code plays the bell sound (using mpv), if the personNumberInFront[0] variable is greater than 0, and if the personNumberInFront[0] isn't equal to the last personNumberInFront[1 and 2].
+The next part of this code plays the bell sound (using mpv), if the personNumberInFront[0] variable is greater than 0, and if the personNumberInFront[0] isn't equal to the personNumberInFront[1 and 2].
 The next part of this program sets personNumberInFront[2] to personNumberInFront[1] and personNumberInFront[1] to personNumberInFront[0].
 Finally, it sets personNumberInFront[0] to 0, then repeats the program.

 ## Running this project